Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Discussion

 \paragraph{Limitations.} Although PaDIS-MRI has fewer parameters than FastMRI-EDM (55M vs. 65M), it took roughly twice as long to train.
 We also observed diminishing marginal improvement with dataset size beyond $\sim$200 slices; this may reflect an earlier ceiling for patch-based priors or limited anatomical diversity from reusing adjacent slices when building larger datasets.
 These limitations may be addressed by future work to streamline the patch-based training pipeline and adapt it to better leverage large datasets when they are available.

-\paragraph{Acknowledgments.} This work was supported in part by the NSF Mathematical Sciences Postdoctoral Research Fellowship under award number 2303178 to SFK.
+\paragraph{Acknowledgments.} We thank Dr. Jonathan Singh (Department of Radiology, Kaiser Permanente) for serving as a blinded reader in our study.
+This work was supported in part by the NSF Mathematical Sciences Postdoctoral Research Fellowship under award number 2303178 to SFK.
 AA is supported by NIH grant R01 HL167974 and ARPA-H contract AY2AX000045.